Seven Countries Study: Influence on public health policy

 Initial results from the Seven Countries Study in North Karelia (Finland) prompted public pressure for the authorities to act to reduce historically high levels of chronic disease in the region.
-The results influenced a subsequent public health program, the North Karelia Project, which ran from 1972 until 1997, and which had among its aims a reduction in levels of peoples' saturated fat intake.
+The results influenced a subsequent public health program, the North Karelia Project, which ran from 1972 until 1997, and which had among its aims a reduction in levels of peoples' saturated fat intake..
+The rate of deaths from cardiovascular disease in working age men (between 35 and 64 years of age) was reduced by more than 80% (from 690 per 100,000 annually to 100 per 100,000 annually).
+The life expectancy of the entire population increased by 7 years and surveys also showed an improvement in subjective health perceptions.